soningfold/pokemon-streamlit-app/README.md

 ## Features

 - **Search Pokémon by Number**:
-  Enter a Pokémon's Pokédex number to fetch details such as name, height, weight, and types.
+  Enter a Pokémon's Pokédex number to fetch details such as name, height, weight, types and a short description.

 - **Pokémon Sprite**:
   Displays the official image of the selected Pokémon.